-To answer the more generic main research question, which includes the different aspects of Land Administration under a systems approach (technical, legal and organisational), the order will be reversed regarding the presented in Introduction, so the detailed research questions will be answered first.
+To answer the main research question, which includes the different aspects of Land Administration under a systems approach (technical, legal and organisational), the order will be reversed regarding the presented in Introduction, so the detailed research questions will be answered first.

 This approach finds a parallel with UML modelling, when a generalisation is abstracted from common and interrelated elements, which can reflect both static and dynamic properties, from a set of more specialized classes.
+So, the main research question is "generalized" from the set of detailed research questions.